 5. Value and Small Cap: for even greater long term return

 FutureAdvisor takes your portfolio beyond the basics for even greater expected return by helping you lean your portfolio towards Small Cap and Value funds, both in the United States and internationally.
 Seminal research by economists Eugene Fama and Kenneth French, now referred to as the Three-Factor model, showed that over the long run this leaning outperforms more traditional capitalization-weighted indices such as the S&P500 in the United States, and held true for 19 out of 20 international countries .

 About Performance: Past success is no indication of future results

 Active fund managers will often display their returns over the last X years and pick a window of time that makes them look good.
 The big myth here is that just because a fund did well last year, it'll do well next year too.
-In academic research on finance, plenty have been written to disprove this myth, and if you're interested a good place to start is Burton Malkiel's seminal paper "Returns from Investing in Equity Mutual Funds 1971-1991"
+In academic research on finance, plenty has been written to disprove this myth, and if you're interested a good place to start is Burton Malkiel's seminal paper "Returns from Investing in Equity Mutual Funds 1971-1991"

 References & Citations

 Don't just take our word for it, look through the research here.

 - John Bogle, founder of The Vanguard Group: see his article in the Wall Street Journal and his speech at Columbia University for a fundamental discussion of index investing, the investment philosophy behind FutureAdvisor.

 - Robert Arnott, Visiting Professor of Finance at UCLA: see his research showing that 92% of mutual funds underperformed index funds when taxes are taken into account.
 "Arnott, Robert.
 Berkin, Andrew L. Ye, Jia.
 The Management and Mismanagement of Taxable Assets."
 Investment Management Reflections No. 2" (PDF).
 2000.